DanWahlin/Observable-Store/README.md

             this.setState({ customers: state.customers });
           }
         });

-        store.getCustomers();
+        // In this example we trigger getting the customers (code above receives the customers) store.getCustomers();

         // Option 2: Get data directly from store
+        // If a component triggers getting the data it can retrieve it directly rather than subscribing
         // store.getCustomers()
         //     .then(customers => {
         //       ....